Caroline Islands, Pohnpei

 Brand New Hotel for 2014-2015 Season!

-The Pohnpei Surf Club is business as usual on the water with our dedicated P.S.C. boats fully equipped for surfing, fishing, and other activities around the lagoon.
+The Pohnpei Surf Club is business as usual on the water for 2015 season with our dedicated P.S.C. boats fully equipped for surfing, fishing, and other activities around the lagoon.
 Our experienced captains and surf guides will put you straight onto the best right hand reef pass in the world, with the famous P-Pass just 20 minutes or so across the lagoon at full throttle.
 There’s numerous other reef passes around the island that may also be working good on various swell directions or opposing winds and are within easy striking distance with our boats.

-Mangrove Bay Hotel working together with the Pohnpei Surf Club will be hosting our guests in the newest rooms on island above the water and with a great view and service.
+Pohnpei Surf Club will be hosting our guests in the newest rooms on island above the water and with a great view and service.
 All double rooms, waterfront balcony, TV, Air Conditioner, WIFI, and a beautiful view of the lagoon mountains.

 This is the perfect option for surfers looking for comfortable, modern accommodations with full amenities on a world class surfing trip, or for couples seeking a unique, authentic experience in the Pacific Islands instead of another chain resort experience.